-I certify that the work submitted by this candidate was under my supervision.
-His work is ready for submission, to be evaluated for the award of a Bachelor of Education (E.C.P.E) at Kampala International University.
+I certify that the work submitted by this candidate was under my supervision and that it is ready for submission, to be evaluated for the award of a Bachelor of Education in Early Childhood and Primary Education of Kampala International University.

-Signature.....
+Supervisor.....